CNES/aviso-fes/docs/source/api.rst

 ---------------

 This function evaluates the tidal height at a given time and location.
-The location is given as a tuple of latitude and longitude in degrees.
-The time is given as numpy datetime64 array.
-The tidal height is returned as a numpy array of the same length as the time array.
-The tidal height is given in the same units as the tidal model.
+The location is specified by longitude and latitude in degrees.
+The time is given as a numpy datetime64 array.
+The function returns a tuple of three numpy
+arrays: the short-period tide heights, the long-period tide heights, and the quality flags.
+The tidal heights are given in the same units as the tidal model.

 .. autofunction:: pyfes.evaluate_tide